 The Biology Olympiad competition selects some 10 to 15 laureates at grade 11, and 10 to 15 at grade 12.

-Students applying for the Biology Olympiad are typically in grade 11 & 12.
+Students applying for the Biology Olympiad are typically having lessons in grade 11 & 12.
 All schools may apply but participation in IBO and similar (European Union Science Olympiad) are restricted according to the prevailing Rules for those international competitions.